Bayard Rustin: 2010s and beyond

-In 2011, the Bayard Rustin Center for LGBTQA Activism, Awareness, and Reconciliation was announced at Guilford College, a Quaker school.
-Formerly the Queer and Allied Resource Center, the center was rededicated in March 2011 with the permission of the Estate of Bayard Rustin and featured a keynote address by social justice activist Mandy Carter.

-In 2012, Rustin was inducted into the Legacy Walk, an outdoor public display which celebrates LGBTQ history and people.
+In 2011, Guilford College rededicated its Queer and Allied Resource Center as the Bayard Rustin Center for LGBTQA Activism, Awareness, and Reconciliation.
+In 2012, Rustin was inducted into the Legacy Walk, an outdoor public display in Chicago, Illinois celebrating LGBTQ history and people.
 In 2013, Rustin was selected as an honoree in the United States Department of Labor Hall of Honor.